Can I switch energy supplier if I owe money in the UK?

 Sarah, Glasgow

-Transparency: EnergyPlus is a comparison service.
+Last updated June 2026.
+EnergyPlus is a whole-of-market comparison service.
 Always check tariff details, prices and any eligibility criteria before confirming a switch.
+If you’re in financial difficulty, contact your supplier and seek free debt advice from a UK charity.

 Ready to see if you can switch?

-Compare whole-of-market home energy deals and start your switch.
-If you owe money, we’ll help you understand the next best step based on your meter type and balance.
+Compare whole-of-market home energy deals against the July 2026 cap and start your switch.
+If you owe money, we’ll help you understand the next best step based on your meter type, balance and the £500-per-fuel rules.

 Start comparison Read FAQs